Archive product

 Description

-Born in New Zealand, Frances Hodgkins (1869–1947) arrived in London in 1901 and became a leading British modernist by the 1920s, often exhibiting alongside avant-garde artists such as Ben Nicholson, Barbara Hepworth, and Henry Moore.
-This book explores Hodgkins as a traveler of cultures and landscapes—learning about and discovering the Cubists in Paris, absorbing the scenery and light of Ibiza and Morocco, and exhibiting with the progressive Seven & Five Society in London.
-Alongside a rich visual chronology of the artist’s international encounters, featuring over one hundred key paintings and drawings by Hodgkins, the book is an enlightening journey that takes us from place to place through writings by many distinguished national and international art historians, curators, and critics: Frances Spalding (University of Cambridge, England); Alexa Johnston (writer and curator from Auckland); Elena Taylor (University of New South Wales, Australia); Antoni Ribas Tur (Ara newspaper, Spain); and Julia Waite, Sarah Hillary, Catherine Hammond, and Mary Kisler (Auckland Art Gallery Toi o Tāmaki, New Zealand).
+Born in New Zealand, Frances Hodgkins (1869–1947) arrived in London in 1901 and by the twenties became a leading British modernist, often exhibiting alongside avant-garde artists such as Ben Nicholson, Barbara Hepworth, and Henry Moore.
+This book explores Hodgkins as a traveler of cultures and landscapes — learning about and discovering the Cubists in Paris, absorbing the scenery and light of Ibiza and Morocco, and exhibiting with the progressive Seven & Five Society in London.
+Alongside a rich visual chronology of the artist’s overseas encounters, featuring over one hundred key paintings and drawings by Hodgkins, the book is an enlightening journey that takes us from place to place through writings by many distinguished national and international art historians, curators, and critics: Frances Spalding (University of Cambridge, England); Alexa Johnston (writer and curator from Auckland); Elena Taylor (University of New South Wales, Australia); Antoni Ribas Tur (Ara newspaper, Spain); and Julia Waite, Sarah Hillary, Catherine Hammond, and Mary Kisler (Auckland Art Gallery Toi o Tāmaki, New Zealand).

-Today, still an independent family company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
-It publishes high-quality books across all areas of visual creativity: fine arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-It is also expanding its list of children’s books.
+Today, still an independent family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
+It publishes high-quality books across all areas of visual creativity: fine arts (fine, applied, decorative, and performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The company is also expanding its list of children’s books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
+In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced into the publishing world by Thames & Hudson.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating across different markets and languages to create large editions and thus reduce unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

-Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house with offices in London and New York in autumn 1949.
+Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in the autumn of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Of the ten titles published on Thames & Hudson’s first list in 1950, English Cathedrals, with photographs by Martin Hürlimann, was the first and most successful.
-The company’s strong belief in the longevity of books remained evident, with titles remaining in print until 1971.
-In the first year of publication, Albert Einstein’s Out of My Later Years also appeared, an early indicator of the program’s scope.
-As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices from High Holborn in 1956.
-It relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, which became the epicenter of book publishing in London.
-The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.
+Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
+Evidence of the company’s strong belief from the outset in the longevity of books, it remained in print until 1971.
+The first year’s publication also included *Out of My Later Years* by Albert Einstein, an early indicator of the program’s breadth.
+As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices from High Holborn, and in 1956, it relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The manufacturing remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.

 After building one of the most important publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
 Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
 Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
 Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
 Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.